Elvis10ten/elvis10ten.github.io/content/posts/2024-07-26-nand-to-tetris/index.md

 | 1     | 0     | 1     |
 | 1     | 1     | 0     |
 | 1     | 1     | 1     |

 ### Boolean functions
-A boolean function (aka boolean operator) is a function that operates on boolean variables and returns a boolean value.
+A boolean function (aka boolean operator) is a function that operates on binary inputs and returns binary outputs.

-The total number of boolean functions for $n$ binary variables is $2^{2^n}$:
+The total number of boolean functions for $n$ binary variables is $2^{2^n}$.
+Explanation:
 * There are $2^n$ input combinations.
 * Each of these input combinations can be mapped to either `0` or `1`.
 * The total number of boolean functions is thus: $2^{2^n}$
 * e.g. There are `16` boolean distinct functions for `2` binary variables.

-# The elements of computing systems

-## Chapter 1: Boolean logic
-Every digital device is based on a set of chips designed to store and process binary information.
-These chips are all made of **elementary logic gates**.
-Elementary logic gates can be physically realized using many different hardware technologies, but their logical behavior, or abstraction, is consistent across implementations.

-### Boolean algebra
-**Boolean algebra** manipulates two-state binary values that are typically labeled true/false, 1/0, on/off, etc.

-A **boolean function** or **operator** is a function that operates on binary inputs and returns binary outputs.

 ### Logic gates
 A **gate** is a physical device that implements a simple Boolean function.
 Electricity is commonly used to realize gates and represent binary data.
 However, they can realized by other means: optically, biologically, etc.

+Every digital device is based on a set of chips designed to store and process binary information.
+These chips are all made of **elementary logic gates**.
+Elementary logic gates can be physically realized using many different hardware technologies, but their logical behavior, or abstraction, is consistent across implementations.

 Fig1.4